 This course provides a discussion on the theories, principles, and techniques of construction planning and scheduling with an emphasis on time management, costs, and resources through the preparation and analysis of network schedules.
-Co-req or Prereq: CM&E 380.
-Prereq: Admission to the Construction Management or Construction Engineering program and at least junior standing.
-(Also offered for graduate credit - see CM&E 603).
+Prereq: CM&E 380, admission to the Construction Management or Construction Engineering program and at least senior standing.
+F {Also offered for graduate credit - see CM&E 603}.